webplatform/docs/concepts/programming/javascript/core_objects/js/objects/String/toLowerCase/index.md

 === Summary ===
-Returns value of a string converted to Lower case while keeping the original string intact.
+Returns value of a string converted to lowercase while keeping the original string intact.

 === Syntax ===
 <syntaxhighlight lang="javascript">